USRA-STI/gdt-fermi/docs/missions/fermi/gbm/trigdat.rst

     <SkyCoord (ICRS): (ra, dec) in deg
         [(68.87778267, 17.76359435)]>

-See :ref:`Fermi GBM Position/Attitude History Data` for more information about working with position history data.
+See :ref:`Fermi GBM Position/Attitude History Data<gbm-poshist>` for more
+information about working with position history data.

 We can also make a sky plot: